 - My Account

-Shaw offers associate and bachelors degrees in an extensive range of fields (22 majors).
+A private, coeducational institution, Shaw offers associate and bachelors degrees in an extensive range of fields (22 majors).
 It has courses of study in the liberal arts, the arts and sciences, business administration and management, communications, computer science, law, education, physical education, engineering, theological studies, public administration, and one master's degree program in divinity.

 Its Center for Alternative Programs of Education (CAPE) allows students in nine cities across North Carolina the opportunity to pursue an academic degree through flexible course scheduling, independent study, and credit for prior learning experiences.
 The Southern Association of Colleges and Schools accredits Shaw University.

 Black American Colleges and Universities: